agmoss/klearlink/docs/products/clearprofile.md

 ## Abstract

-Clearprofile by Clearlinc is an API product for the controlled dissemination of cross-party lending statuses to consumers.
+Clearprofile Clearlinc is an API product for the controlled dissemination of cross-party lending statuses to consumers.
 Integration with the API allows lenders to understand their applicants' prior payment performance on loans sourced by other lenders.

 With Clearlinc, a lender inputs three things on each loan: